fpg2012/sushi/README.md

 ### Write Converters

 Writing converters is quite simple.
-A converter is a executable reads input from stdin and writes output to stdout.
-That's all.
+An external converter is a executable reads input from stdin and writes output to stdout.

 For example, you can write a shell script to execute pandoc